DiarmuidHenry/Project-03/README.md

 # Discovering Ireland Solver - PP3<!-- omit from toc -->

-This project is a Python program where users who are playing the board game Discovering Ireland can enter their dealt cards and find out the shortest route to take in the game, thereby greatly increasing their chances of winning.
+This project is a Python program where users who are playing the board game 'Discovering Ireland' can enter their dealt cards and find out the shortest route to take in the game, thereby greatly increasing their chances of winning.

 The program is visually pleasing and evokes positive emotions in the user.
 Instructions, colours and clear prompts make the program simple to follow.